devartgr/joomla-devart-widgets/README.md

 This software is provided "as is", without warranty of any kind.

-DevArt shall not be liable for data loss, downtime, rendering issues, cache conflicts, production failures, or issues resulting from use or misuse.
+DevArt shall not be liable for data loss, downtime, rendering issues, cache conflicts, production failures, or issues resulting from use or misuse of this software.

-Always test in staging before production deployment.
+Always test on staging environments before production deployment and maintain proper backups.

-Maintain proper backups.

 ---